The CCQ wants to promote the access, integration and retention of Indigenous employees and businesses in the construction industry.

 - The Commission de la construction du Québec

-Consult the Labour Agreement between the Government of Québec and the Mohawk Council of Kahnawake on the CCQ’s website, in the Publications section.
+Consult the Agreement on labour between the Mohawk Council of Kahnawake and le Gouvernement du Québec on the CCQ’s website, in the Documentation section.

 Guidance service (discrimination, intimidation, and harassment) – People from diverse communities

 To support the inclusion of people from underrepresented groups – women, people with handicaps, immigrants, visible minorities, First Nations people, and Inuit – the CCQ offers a dedicated and confidential guidance service towards resources for people who have witnessed or suffered discrimination, intimidation, and harassment against diversity, for the benefit of all, in accordance with the Charter of Human Rights and Freedoms.